 Batman has just learned that Alexander Luthor and Superboy-Prime are behind the catastrophic events of Infinite Crisis.
 Following a quick conversation with Catwoman at Wayne Manor (as seen in our previous blurb), Bruce returns his focus on the important matter at hand.
 Unable to contact any heroes, Batman battles his way through OMACs in Gotham until he receives word from Alfred that a package has arrived from Jason Todd.
 Inside the package is a lock of Joker’s hair.
 Jason has kidnapped Joker.
 Batman tracks down Jason and finds him in a fistfight with Black Mask.
 Before the Dark Knight can intervene, Black Mask stabs Jason in the chest, killing him!
 But wait, it was all a set-up to lure Batman and Black Mask together.
 The dead guy was just a henchman dressed up as Red Hood.
 Jason, via radio, invites Batman to meet him in Crime Alley, where he is holding and torturing Joker.
 Batman bolts over to Crime Alley to confront Jason Todd.
 Meanwhile, Black Mask escapes and returns to his penthouse, where Catwoman is waiting to ambush him (which she will do in the conclusion of Catwoman Vol. 3 #52—see the next note for details on what occurs).
 Back across town, Batman confronts Jason in Crime Alley, but before Batman and Jason can even throw a single punch, a thunderous boom reverberates through the heavens and a green mushroom cloud rises over the horizon.
 Alexander Luthor has just ordered the Secret Society of Super-villains to drop a Chemo (a living nuclear/chemical bomb) on Blüdhaven.
 In an instant, the entire city is vaporized, destroying everything and killing everyone.
 Batman tries to leave, but winds up fighting Jason.
 An angry Jason puts a gun to Joker’s head and says he’s going to execute the villain.
 Batman begs him to stop, but Jason is dead set on it.
 The Dark Knight takes out Jason by excoriating his neck with a razor-sharp Batarang, allowing Joker to escape relatively unscathed.

-–NOTE: While Batman was dealing with Jason and Joker right after the Blüdhaven explosion, Black Mask had returned to his penthouse where Catwoman was waiting in ambush.
-After a scuffle, Catwoman killed Black Mask by shooting him in the head (as seen in Catwoman Vol. 3 #52).
-As I’ve explained, this story overlaps completely with the end of Batman #649 and all of Batman #650.
+–NOTE: In Catwoman Vol. 3 #52.
+So what happened with Catwoman’s ambush of Black Mask, as mentioned above?
+While Batman was dealing with Jason and Joker right after the Blüdhaven explosion, Black Mask had returned to his penthouse where Catwoman was waiting to surprise him.
+After a scuffle, Catwoman killed Black Mask by shooting him in the head.
+(As I’ve explained, this story overlaps completely with the end of Batman #649 and all of Batman #650.)

 –Infinite Crisis #4